National Liberation Day of Korea: Public holiday

 In South Korea, many activities and events take place on the holiday, including an official ceremony attended by the President of the Republic either at the Independence Hall of Korea in Cheonan or at the Sejong Center for the Performing Arts.
-During the celebration, the flags of different countries around the world hung in the middle of the road around the Jamsil area of Seoul between the Seoul Olympic Stadium and Olympic Park, Seoul are taken down and replaced with flag of South Korea.
+During the celebration, the flags of different countries around the world hung in the middle of the road around the Jamsil area of Seoul between the Seoul Olympic Stadium and Olympic Park, Seoul are taken down and replaced with the flag of South Korea.

 All buildings and homes are encouraged to display the South Korean national flag Taegukgi.
 Not only are most public museums and places open free of charge to the descendants of independence activists on the holiday, but they can also travel on both public transport and intercity trains for free.

 The official "Gwangbokjeol song" is sung at official ceremonies.
 The song's lyrics were written by Jeong In-bo and the melody by Yoon Yong-ha.
 The lyrics speak of "to touch the earth again" and how "the sea dances", how "this day is the remaining trace of 40 years of passionate blood solidified" and to "guard this forever and ever".

 The government traditionally issues special pardons on Gwangbokjeol.